 The most interesting case study, perhaps, is the statewide carbon cap, authorized by AB 32 in 2006.
 California's AB 32 is the umbrella law setting the state's overall trajectory and limits on statewide emissions.
-It requires the California Air Resources Board (CARB) to put in place policies reduce statewide emissions to no greater than their 1990 level-431 MMT of $CO_2e$ (carbon dioxide equivalent)-by 2020, and to continue reductions thereafter.
+It requires the California Air Resources Board (CARB) to put in place policies reduce statewide emissions to no greater than their 1990 level-431 MMT of CO_2e (carbon dioxide equivalent)-by 2020, and to continue reductions thereafter.

 In 2008, CARB finalized its first Scoping Plan, which provides the coordinating framework for the suite of polices needed to achieve the 2020 target.
-The Scoping Plan also included an innovative cap-and-trade program with the broadest economic coverage of any such emission trading program.
+The Scoping Plan also included an innovative cap-and-trade program with the broadest economic coverage of any such emission trading program.11 program is in place to sweep up low-cost reductions left behind-a great symbiosis between the two approaches.

 So far, California's policy has performed as well as, or better than, expected.
-Sector-specific performance standards are driving down carbon and inspiring innovation, and the cap-and-trade program is in place to sweep up low-cost reductions left behind-a great symbiosis between the two approaches.
+Sector-specific performance standards are driving down carbon and inspiring innovation, and the cap-and-trade

-&lt;sup>11 The statewide limit of 431 MMT of $CO_2e$ must be distinguished from the cap established by the cap-and-trade program, which only covers $CO_2$ emissions from energy combustion.
+11 The statewide limit of 431 MMT of CO_2e must be distinguished from the cap established by the cap-and-trade program, which only covers CO_2 emissions from energy combustion.
 The statewide limit covers a larger set of pollutants, including methane emissions, and extends to non-energy processes, such as land use change and forestry.